tfprogress/daily/README.md

 - Footer                                 [Completed]
 - Page 1: For Candidates: Resume         [Completed]
 - Page 2: For Candidates: Aptitude Test  [Completed]
-- Page 3: For Candidates: Courses        [Not started]
+- Page 3: For Candidates: Courses        [In Progress]
-- Page 4: For Candidates: Jobs           [Not started]
+- Page 4: For Candidates: Jobs           [In Progress]
 - Page 5: For Candidates: Templates      [Completed]
 - Page 6: For Employers: Assured Recruit [Completed]
 - Page 7: For Employers: Job Description [Completed]